alex-monti/Master-Thesis/README.md

 - NLM-SM.ipynb: Notebook where we adapt an R code for NLM on swissmetro data to Python.

 - CNLM-SM.ipynb: Notebook where we adapt an R code for CNLM on swissmetro data to Python.

+### Week 7 & 8

+- From-diagonal-covariance.ipynb: Notebook where we try to understand the impact of modifying the covariance matrix of the distribution used for p(x) on the results of the DIB algorithm.

+- week-8.ipynb: Notebook where we change our approach.
+KEY STEP.